 For children whose assessment has indicated that intervention is required, the Speech Pathologist will plan and deliver therapy to your child based on their individual needs.
 Parents/carers attend therapy sessions and are given activities to complete at home between sessions.

 Workshops & Professional Development

 Rebecca is an experienced presenter and is able to provide informative sessions in your workplace or educational setting.
 Rebecca has presented for Maroondah Council, and presented at Spectrum Journeys' Autism conference in 2018 as well as presenting in early learning centres and other local services.
 Rebecca is able to tailor the topic to your needs.
-Some examples of topics include: Speech & language development in preschoolers, Supporting children with language difficulties in the classroom, Using visuals to support learning and communication, Communication difficulties & Autism Spectrum Disorders.
+Some examples of topics include: Speech & language development in preschoolers, Supporting children with language difficulties in the classroom, Using visuals to support learning and communication, Communication Skills & Autism Spectrum Disorders.
 Please contact us to discuss options and costs.